Counseling Degrees & Licenses in Alabama

 The University of North Alabama

 The clinical mental health coursework prepares students for National Counselor Certification, National Clinical Mental Health Counselor Certification, and state counselor licensure.
-After graduating from the school counselor program, students are eligible for certification as a school counselor in Alabama.
+After graduating from the school counselor program, students are eligible for certification as school counselors in Alabama.

 - Location: Florence, Alabama